stanislawbartkowski/db2audit/README.md

 ## DB2 audit user

 Create a separate DB2 user, for instance: *db2audit*.
-This user will have *SECADM* authority on monitored database and will run all audit related activities.<br>
+This user will have *SECADM* authority on monitored database(s) and will run all audit related activities.<br>
 Source DB2 related environment variables:<br>

 > vi .bashrc